Greenhouse gas emissions

 The federal government has committed to climate neutrality in 2050 via an interim greenhouse gas (GHG) emissions reduction target of 43% by 2030 (based on 2005 levels).
 In addition, state governments have introduced further GHG reduction targets.
 Current plans rely heavily on the electricity sector to achieve significant GHG emission reductions by 2030.

 Another factor to consider is land use, land use change and forestry (LULUCF) which accounts for the net impact of human activities on the effectiveness of terrestrial land sinks to absorb greenhouse gases.
 If we only consider Australia's sectoral GHG emissions without these terrestrial land sinks (i.e. without LULUCF) then much a faster emissions reduction trajectory is needed to meet the interim target.

-With its current trajectory, Australia will need to further accelerate its rate of emissions reduction to meet its interim emissions reduction target of 43% by 2030.
+At its current trajectory, Australia needs to further accelerate its rate of emissions reduction in order to meet its interim emissions reduction target of 43% by 2030.

 CO2 emissions of electricity generation